 Whole life insurance is a permanent form of life insurance, intended to last for the “whole life” of an insured.
-Whole life insurance is an insurance contract between a person and an insurance company, which in return for regular premium payments made to the insurance company, the company promises to pay a specified death benefit to the owner of the policy upon death of the insured.
+Whole life insurance is an insurance contract between a person and an insurance company, which in return for regular premium payments made to the insurance company, the company promises to pay a specified death benefit to the owner of the policy upon the death of the insured.
 Whole life insurance also accumulates a cash value, which can be accessed by the owner, during the life of the policy.

-Tax Free Death Benefit
+Tax-Free Death Benefit

 Upon the death of a person, when their remaining assets are passed down to their heirs, the value of these assets can be taxed at as high as 40% of their value in the United States, under estate tax law.

-The death benefit of a whole life insurance policy can be received tax free by the beneficiaries, and for this reason whole life insurance is used for estate planning purposes as well as providing income for beneficiaries after the insured passes away.
+The death benefit of a whole life insurance policy can be received tax-free by the beneficiaries, and for this reason, whole life insurance is used for estate planning purposes as well as providing income for beneficiaries after the insured passes away.

 Instead of leaving cash (which is taxable) to their heirs, a whole life insurance policy can be purchased with that cash, with a higher death benefit than the amount of cash used, and then the death benefit can be received by named beneficiaries tax free!

 Premium payments in a whole life insurance policy are level (will never rise during the life of a policy), but an owner may have the option of paying an additional premium into the policy in order to build cash value faster.
 Making additional payments may even enable the owner to stop making premium payments into the policy altogether at some point, and the policy will continue to remain in force.
 Some policies can even be designed to be “paid up” after a set period of years, ie 5, 10, or 20 years.
 This will ensure an owner can stop making payments after the paid-up period ends, and the policy will remain in force, and continue to accumulate additional cash value, until the insured dies.